Lucas-H-R-Hamada/Torsion-of-elliptic-curves/README.md

-# Torsion-of-elliptic-curves-over-quartic-number-fields-with-rational-j--invariant
-We present the MAGMA codes used in the paper
+# Torsion of elliptic curves over quartic number fields with rational j-invariant

+Here, we made available every MAGMA code used during the paper "Torsion of elliptic curves over quartic number fields with rational j-invariant" (arXiv:....)

+Specifically, we